adamjansch/Javascript-jukebox/README.md

 Javascript jukebox
 ==================

 **Javascript jukebox** is a mouse-driven, browser-based music player designed using HTML5 and Javascript.
 It was created specifically for Adam Jansch's sound art performance *[Human jukebox x n](http://adamjansch.co.uk/works/human-jukebox-x-n/)*, and features functionality more associated with classic hardware jukeboxes.
-To see Javascript jukebox in action take a look at the [Human jukebox x n premiere video](http://www.vimeo.com/24568191).
+To see Javascript jukebox in action take a look at the <a href="http://www.vimeo.com/24568191" title="Human jukebox x n premiere video" target="_blank">Human jukebox x n premiere video</a>.

 Here is a summary of the functionality of the Javascript jukebox: